simonsarris/simeville/captainslog.md

+### Captain's log, May 7, 2020

+Haven't had much time to work on this!
+I hoped to be farther along by now.

+I'm adding some building templates, and tried to make a few pixel-art-ish towers, but I'm very bad at this part.

+ss

 ### Captain's log, Mar 5, 2020

 w e w lads.
 Added a stars.png with constellations, that rotates.
 Photoshopping this well is gonna take a really long time.